electricbookworks/electric-book/README.md

 npm run eb -- output --incremental
 ```

-If you want to enable maths rendering in that screen PDF, add the `--mathjax` option:
+If you want to enable maths rendering, add the `--mathjax` option:

 ```sh
 npm run eb -- output --format screen-pdf --book samples --mathjax true
 ```

-Note that if maths is enabled in a project's Jekyll config(s), the output script will detect that, and it isn't necessary to pass `--mathjax true` as well.
-(This is unlike older EBT output scripts, which did not check Jekyll configs.)
+Note that if maths is already enabled in a project's Jekyll config(s), the output script will detect that, and it isn't necessary to pass `--mathjax true` as well.
+(This is unlike older versions of the Electric Book output scripts, which did not check Jekyll configs.)

 ### Exporting to Word